-Understanding division of matrimonial property for married spouses
+Understanding division of matrimonial property in Alberta for married spouses

 When two married spouses decide to separate, property division is determined by the Matrimonial Property Act (MPA), which sets out three kinds of property: Exempt Property, Increase in